jameskabbes/analytics_workshop2/README.md

 In the movie Shrek 2, how many times does Shrek say Donkey's name?

-Speaking lines in transcripts are signified by a character's name followed by a colon.
+Speaking lines in transcripts are signified by a line starting with a character's name followed by a colon.
 For example, the line `Shrek: You're bothering me.` means the character `Shrek` said `You're bothering me.`

 data: `shrek2.txt`